Constitution of Syria: Constitution of 2012

 Following the 2011 Syrian revolution, the Syrian government drafted a new constitution and put it to a referendum on 26 February 2012, which was unmonitored by international observers.
 The modifications in the constitution were cosmetic and part of the Ba'athist government's response to the nationwide protests.
 Since the move monopolized the power of the Government of Syria and was drafted without consultation outside loyalist circles, Syrian opposition and revolutionary parties boycotted the referendum, resulting in very low participation as per government data.
-The referendum resulted in the adoption of the new constitution, which came into force on 27 February 2012.
+With 90,86% in favor and a 57.41% turnout, the referendum resulted in the adoption of the new constitution, which came into force on 27 February 2012.

 On 23 January 2017, Russian diplomats presented a draft constitution for a new Syrian constitution which was rejected by the opposition delegates.

 The constitution ceased to be in effect after the fall of the Assad regime on 8 December 2024 and was officially phased out on 29 January 2025.